AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*

-- Have students install either Sublime Text 3 or Atom on to computer (choose one before telling students which one to install).
+- Have students install Sublime Text 3 or Atom on to computer.
 - Write learning objectives on board.
 - Make sure wifi network and password  (GA Guest, yellowpencil)  is written on board, since students will need to be online to use codepen.io.